 THE FARM is yet another in the long list of down-home cannibalism films that have sprung up in the wake of the original THE TEXAS CHAINSAW MASSACRE and its sequels, prequels, and reboots.
 Along the way, there’s been everything from MOTEL HELL to the more recent CANNIBAL FARM and WHAT THE WATERS LEFT BEHIND.

 THE FARM takes a somewhat more surrealistic approach to the subject with its silent, animal-masked farmers/butchers.
 Writer/director Hans Stjernswärd seems to be trying to walk a line between a horror film and a vegan manifesto.
 Unfortunately, the “meat is murder” message tends to overwhelm the attempts at scares, and indeed at entertainment, most of the time.

 Our leads are also missing for most of this part, which stalls the actual plot.
-But even when we go back to them for the inevitable escape attempt it feels dull because it’s all to obvious how the film has to end.
-It doesn’t help that some of the film’s publicity gave the ending away either.
+But even when we go back to them for the inevitable escape attempt, it feels dull because it’s all too obvious how the film has to end.
+It doesn’t help that some of the film’s publicity gave the ending away, either.

 THE FARM is available from Red Hound Films, which also released the much better take on this theme, CANNIBALS AND CARPET FITTERS.